supermarsx/sora-json-prompt-crafter/readme.md

 - Advanced specialized prompting options
 - Artifact and defect correction presets
 - No-fuss tracking toggle
-- Internationalization support for English, Spanish, Portuguese (Portugal), and Russian – switch languages via the Action Bar
+- Internationalization support for English, Spanish and other 2 dozens of locales – switch languages via the Action Bar
 - Works offline thanks to service worker caching of assets

 Example JSON output: